Astride08/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 8-James-Bond adds all permissions only to other users.
 File 9-John-Doe sets the mode of the file hello.
 File  10-mirror-permissions sets the mode of the file hello the same as olleh’s mode.
+File 11-directories-permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+File 12-directory-permissions creates a directory called my-dir with permissions 751 in the working directory.